 Non-stop flights to the Maldives will circumvent layovers in the Middle East and Asia

-The direct flights will depart from Melbourne Airport, a move that airport authorities say will benefit travellers right along Australia’s east coast and Tasmania.
-With a single terminal precinct, passengers starting their journeys from outside of Melbourne should be able to have a quick and easy transfer between their domestic and international flights.
+The Maldivian Luxury Escapes Express is the first – and only – direct connection between Australia and the Maldives, and will depart from Melbourne Airport in Victoria.
+Airport authorities say this will not only benefit Melburnians but also travellers living right along Australia’s east coast and in Tasmania.
+With a single terminal precinct at Melbourne Airport, they’ll have quick and easy transfers between domestic and international flights.

-However, the Melbourne to the Maldives flights cannot be booked on Maldivian’s website.
-Instead, travellers can book on the Luxury Escapes website here or through a registered travel agent via Travel Hub.
+However, the Maldivian Luxury Escapes Express cannot be booked on Maldivian’s airline website.
+Instead, you must book on the Luxury Escapes website here, or through a registered travel agent via Travel Hub.
 Alternatively, you can book in person at the Luxury Escapes offices either in Melbourne Chadstone or Sydney Bondi, or by phoning Luxury Escapes travel agents on 1300 889 900.

 Maldivian’s Managing Director, Ibrahim Iyas, told TravMedia: “Australian travellers are among our strongest source markets, consistently ranking within the Maldives’ top ten long-haul markets and known for longer stays that contribute to the wider tourism economy.